-"I'm not afraid of asking people to be a part of something bigger than themselves.
-I myself don't hesitate anymore.
-And I myself have learned to find the right people to engage," Bernd said.
+"I'm not afraid of asking people to be a part of something bigger than themselves," Bernd said.

-The Sand Hill River Watershed District applied

-for the Outdoor Heritage Fund grant.
+The Sand Hill River Watershed District applied for the Outdoor Heritage Fund grant.
 Its engineering firm, Houston Engineering, worked with the USACE on the dam removal, and oversaw the riffles design, permitting and construction.

-Remaining Outdoor Heritage Funds allowed the watershed district to work with the DNR to remove additional barriers to fish passage: a perched culvert on Kittleson Creek, a tributary west of Fertile; the Sand Hill Lake dam near Fosston, which was replaced with rock arch rapids in 2020; and the Poissant Bridge, which was on the verge of sliding into the river in 2021 when it was removed and rock riffles were installed at the site in Fertile.
+Remaining Outdoor Heritage Funds allowed the watershed district to work with the DNR to remove additional barriers to fish passage: a perched

+The Minnesota Board of Water and Soil Resources' mission is to improve and protect the state's water and soil resources by working in partnership with local organizations and private landowners.
+Website: www.bwsr.state.mn.us culvert on Kittleson Creek, a tributary west of Fertile; the Sand Hill Lake dam near Fosston, which was replaced with rock arch rapids in 2020; and the Poissant Bridge, which was on the verge of sliding into the river in 2021 when it was removed and rock riffles were installed at the site in Fertile.
 By the time work finished, a total of 33 riffles had been installed within the project area.